Green and fair: Mallorca vacations to become more sustainable | DW | 11.02.2022

 However, the critics of unchecked mass tourism have at least managed to achieve a partial success.
 After the demands for a curb on the number of cruise ships had recently become more and more vehement, the Balearic government has now persuaded the association of shipping companies to concede that in future only a maximum of three ships will be moored in Palma's port at any one time.
 Up to now, there were no restrictions at all.
 This way, the total number of ships stopping at the island will drop by 14.5 percent to 460 in 2022, according to the Balearic Ministry of Tourism.

 Antonina Ricaurte, meanwhile, does not believe that the situation of the hotel room attendants will fundamentally improve in the near future.
 "The height-adjustable beds are nice, but they don't solve our real problem," she says.
 Some of her colleagues have to clean as many as 35 rooms per shift.
 In the long run, that's simply impossible without getting sick.
 What would really help them would be independent controls and a limit on the workload.
 "The government's plans are ignoring reality."
-For Ricaurte herself, the new law comes too late anyway, and anyway, there is no fixed date yet for its implementation.
+For Ricaurte herself, the new law comes too late anyway.
 She now wants to give up the back-breaking job at the hotel for good and has retrained as a paramedic.
 "I can't possibly keep working as a room attendant until I retire," she says — with or without height-adjustable beds.

 Many would like to book their annual vacation now.
 But the omicron variant is unsettling for those who are willing to travel.
 Nevertheless, the tourism industry is feeling optimistic about the year ahead.